 The main thing you sacrifice with the Frees is a few hours of battery life – the drop from ten hours to six could be something to bear in mind.

-But if this isn’t a major issue, and you’re a fan of the simple styling, then you’re going to be well served by the Momentum Frees.
+But if this isn’t a major issue, and you’re a fan of the simple styling, then you’re going to be well served by these Sennheiser headphones.

 The box below the right earpiece hosts an in-line mic and controls for music playback and volume.
 A long press on the top or bottom buttons skips track and a short one changes volume.